Become a DanceSafe Affiliate

 Where can I advertise DanceSafe products?

-You can advertise your referral links anywhere you like, so long as you use proper harm reduction messaging consistent with DanceSafe’s mission and brand guidelines.
+You can advertise your referral links anywhere you’d like, as long as you use proper harm reduction messaging that’s consistent with DanceSafe’s mission and brand guidelines.
 (Scroll down for details.)
-Links can be embedded within images, shared on social media, websites or anywhere online (except for DanceSafe-related Facebook groups or pages.)

 How do I get paid?

-We will transfer your referral payments at the end of each month directly to your bank account or debit card.
-You will also receive an email every time someone you refer makes a purchase, and you can login anytime to your personalized affiliate area to see how many referrals you have generated and how much money you have earned.
+We will transfer your referral payments directly to your bank account or debit card at the end of each month.
+You will also receive an email every time someone makes a purchase using your referral link(s), or you can log in to your personalized Affiliate Area at any time to see how many referrals you’ve generated and how much money you’ve earned.

 What happens if an order is canceled or refunded?